MicrosoftDocs/azure-docs/articles/active-directory-b2c/tutorial-single-page-app.md

 # Tutorial: Enable authentication in a single-page application with Azure AD B2C

-This tutorial shows you how to use Azure Active Directory B2C (Azure AD B2C) to\ sign up and sign in users in a single-page application (SPA).
-Azure AD B2C enables your applications to authenticate to social accounts, enterprise accounts, and Azure Active Directory accounts using open standard protocols.
+This tutorial shows you how to use Azure Active Directory B2C (Azure AD B2C) to sign up and sign in users in a single-page application (SPA).

 In this tutorial, the first in a two-part series: